aidanastridge/wheres-willow/README.md

 ## Why?

-After reading a [blog post](https://www.linkedin.com/feed/update/urn:li:activity:7095418359671869440?utm_source=share&utm_medium=member_desktop) on simulating data with Chat GPT.
+After reading a [blog post](https://www.linkedin.com/feed/update/urn:li:activity:7095418359671869440?utm_source=share&utm_medium=member_desktop) on simulating data with Chat GPT, I wanted to use the use the (great!) tutorial for fun.

 One thousand data points were simulated, but you can change that to whatever you would like.
-There is one Willow that will be unique for each simulation.
+There is one "Willow" that will be unique for each simulation.
 However, this dataset is more useful for EDA practice.

 This repository is open for anyone  to contribute:
 - Fine tune the simulation?
 Go ahead!